Assertion Synthesis: Catching RTL Assertions on the FPGA

 provide great insight into why the target may be failing.

-Enabling Assertion Synthesis¶
+Enabling Assertion Synthesis

 To enable assertion synthesis prepend

-WithSynthAsserts Config to your
+WithSynthAsserts config to your

 PLATFORM_CONFIG.
-During compilation, Golden Gate will print the
+During compilation, Golden Gate will print the number of

-synthesized_assertions_t bridge driver will be automatically instantiated.
+bridge driver will be automatically instantiated.

 If an assertion is caught during simulation, the driver will print the assertion cause, the path to module instance in which it fired, a source locator, and the cycle on which the assertion fired.
 Simulation will then terminate.